NodeX-AR/Pytml/paper.md

 ## Technical Documentation
 Technical writers and open-source maintainers can embed executable Python examples in documentation, allowing users to test code snippets immediately.

+## State of the field

+Several tools exist for running Python in web browsers.
+Pyodide provides CPython compiled to WebAssembly but requires JavaScript boilerplate for integration.
+Brython implements Python in JavaScript, offering similar functionality with different tradeoffs.
+Skulpt provides a lightweight Python-in-JavaScript implementation suitable for educational contexts.
+Pytml differs by providing a zero-boilerplate wrapper around Pyodide that handles DOM I/O automatically.

+## Software design

+Pytml is a JavaScript library that wraps Pyodide.
+On page load, it initializes Pyodide from a CDN, redirects Python's print() and input() to DOM elements, scans for `<py>` tags, and executes Python code in the browser.
+It transforms blocking input() calls into async JavaScript Promises.

+## Research impact

+Pytml enables educational Python use on any device with a browser, removing infrastructure barriers in resource-constrained environments.
+It supports rapid prototyping and interactive documentation.

+## AI usage disclosure

+GitHub Copilot was used as a coding assistant during the development of Pytml.
+The AI provided code comments and suggestions, particularly for boilerplate code and for official website.
+All code was reviewed, tested, and validated by the author before integration.
+No AI tools were used in the writing of this paper or its supporting documentation.

 ## Rapid Prototyping
 Developers can quickly prototype Python-based web applications without setting up a backend server, making it ideal for early-stage development and testing.